Funding - Innovation Accelerator Pilot Program

 - Allowable expenditures include: investigator’s salary, research personnel salaries, travel (if project-related) and project supplies.

-- Unallowable expenditures include: capital equipment costing more than $5,000, intellectual property services, and food are unallowable expenses.
+- Unallowable expenditures include: capital equipment costing more than $5,000, intellectual property services, and food.

 - Do not include indirect cost expenses.